 - What, if any, compensation or repair the owner is entitled to receive from the builder or Tarion.

 In most cases, conciliation involves an inspection at the home with the builder's representative in attendance.
 The inspection is conducted by a Tarion Warranty Services Representative, who is a neutral and impartial decision maker.

 During conciliation, you will be required to present your position to the Warranty Services Representative.
 Once your conciliation is scheduled, you should send Tarion your purchase agreement and any schedules, amendments, attachments or photos that could support your claim.

-You are responsible for providing all of the information, arguments, and documents you want Tarion to consider when assessing your claim.
+You are responsible for providing all of the information, arguments, and documents (such as the PDI Form or selection sheet) you want Tarion to consider when assessing your claim.
 If you do not have a relevant document or piece of information that your builder may have, you can ask Tarion to obtain it for you.

 Additionally, as you prepare for the conciliation, please take a moment to read our Video and Audio Recording Policy.

 If you and your builder are able to resolve the items on your warranty form before the inspection date, you can cancel it.
 Tarion will refund your conciliation fee if you cancel your conciliation inspection with at least 24 hours advance notice.

 Tarion will contact you prior to your scheduled inspection.
 If all repairs are not completed, we will conduct the scheduled inspection with you and your builder’s representative present.

 At the inspection we will assess whether or not a disputed item is covered by the warranty and/or whether a completed repair meets industry standards and/or the Construction Performance Guidelines.
 We will then provide you and your builder with a Warranty Assessment Report.
 The report will tell you whether the items we assessed are covered under the warranty and need to be resolved by your builder.